My account Basket

 Recognises educators working with school-age learners who inspire curiosity, nurture an interest in the natural world, and introduce children and young people to the vital role insects play in nature and our lives.

-Eligibility for nomination: Open to teachers, home educators, education officers who work with children or young people anywhere in the world (5-18)
+Nominations open to teachers, home educators, education officers who work with children or young people (aged 5-18), anywhere in the world.

 Insect Specimen Curation Workshop – facilitated by Chris Foster at Student Forum 2025